jillian-walter/Project1_Penn_Bootcamp/README.md

 This project explores Emissions Rates and Mortality Rates by European countries, to see if there is a relationship between Emissions created by Energy, Manufacturing, Transportation, etc. in high income countries and the mortality rates for Respiratory diseases for the last 5 years.

+In this folder, you can find our Jupyter Notebook with full cleaning and analysis, supporting CSV files, and final presentation shared with the class.

 **Research Overview and Questions**

 Context: